jeansom/RUNA/RUNtuples/README.md

 EDMNtuples based on [B2GEDMNtuples](https://github.com/cmsb2g/B2GAnaFW/tree/master)

-This is a modify version of the B2GEDMNtuples.
-The main change is that here, to make jet, I am using the jetToolbox.
-Initially the results must be the same.
+This is a simpler version of the B2GEDMNtuples.

 Before you set your enviroment as described in the main README of these package, go to RUNtuples/test.
 There you have a file called `RUNtuples_cfg.py`.
 You should not change anything there unless you want to modify something specific for your analysis.
 To check if everything is working you can run a test job: